High Representative for Bosnia and Herzegovina: The "Bonn Powers" of the OHR

-The Parliamentary Assembly of the Council of Europe, which Bosnia and Herzegovina had joined in 2002, has voiced complaints against the actions of the OHR, requiring it to transfer his powers to the Bosnian authorities as soon as possible.

-The OHR's prolonged interference in the politics of Bosnia and Herzegovina is also considered to be one of the causes of the low commitment of citizens towards the state (shown by low voter turnout) and of low accountability of politicians (whose actions are finally subject to external review).

 Fusion with the EUSR post

-Between 2002 and 2011, the High Representative also served as the European Union Special Representative to Bosnia and Herzegovina.
+Between 2002 and 2011, the high representative also served as the European Union special representative to Bosnia and Herzegovina.

 Under Christian Schwarz-Schilling, the OHR seemed to soften its invasiveness, thanks to pressures from the Council of Europe and a growing EU involvement.
 The number of OHR legislative initiatives and of dismissed officials lowered.

-On 27 February 2008, the PIC decided to end the High Representative's mandate on 30 June 2008.
+On 27 February 2008, the PIC decided to end the high representative's mandate on 30 June 2008.
 The EU decision to shut down the OHR by June 2007 unexpectedly aroused disappointment and concern in the Bosnian population, NGOs, and politicians.

 However, since the PIC February 2008 review, it was decided to extend that mandate indefinitely until a set of positive benchmarks have been fulfilled.

 The "double hatting" between EUSR and OHR was discontinued in 2011, when the EU representative post was fused between the EUSR and the head of the EU delegation.